World number 84 Kicker suspended for match-fixing

+World number 84 Nicolas Kicker has been suspended after being found guilty of match-fixing and other offences.

-Kicker, 25, was found guilty of "contriving the outcome" of an ATP Challenger Tour match in Padova in June 2015 and another in Barranquilla three months later, the Tennis Integrity Unit (TIU) announced Friday (AEST).
+Kicker, 25, was found guilty of "contriving the outcome" of an ATP Challenger Tour match in Padova in June 2015 and another in Barranquilla three months later, the Tennis Integrity Unit (TIU) announced Thursday.

 The TIU said Kicker was also found guilty of failing to report a corrupt approach and not cooperating with the investigation.